 Fourth, The Lion of Judah, Jesus Christ, has not changed.
 Hebrews 13:8 reads, “Jesus Christ is the same yesterday, today, and forever” (Hebrews 13:8 NKJV).
 Whatever we are facing, Jesus Christ is willing and able to help us, and bring victory.
 The enemy never wins.
 Although satan might win some battles, in the end he loses everything he thought he gained.

 The Lion of Judah prevails for us as much today as He prevailed for us yesterday, and will prevail for us tomorrow and forever.
 Everything we thought we lost will be restored.
 The Lion of Judah will not leave us nor forsake us, He is close beside us, and He is available through the avenue of prayer.

 Take a moment to ask Your Bridegroom Jesus Christ to reveal Himself to you as the Lion of Judah.

-Beloved Jesus, my Bridegroom, I declare that You are the Victor who prevails in any circumstance I am facing.
+My Bridegroom Jesus, You are the Victor who prevails.
 You are “the lion’s whelp” who does not give in to the impossible scenario.
-You are the Holy One who is waiting to empower me with Your Spirit.
-Let it be so, my Groom.
-Let it be so.
-Empower me, Your Bride, for You, are the Lion of Judah, the Root of David, who prevails now and forevermore, and You are reachable as I pray to You!
-Not only are You the Victor of my past, You are the one who prevails in my life today, and every day even into eternity.
-I give every plan, every desire, and every thought to You.
-Help me to partner with You so that I can accomplish every thing You ask or imagine me doing as Your victorious Bride.
-You are my strength, my all-in-all, and I give my life to You.
+You are the Holy One who is waiting to empower with Your Spirit.
+Empower me, Your Bride, for You, are the Lion of Judah, the Root of David, who prevails now and forevermore.
+Help me to partner with You, for You are my strength, and my all-in-all.

 Copyright 2021: The Lion of Judah: Diane Virginia : All Rights Reserved